shanaka-desoysa/shanakadesoysa.com/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Artificial Intelligence & Generative AI
-  - Data Science
-  - Machine Learning
+  - Machine Learning & Advanced Analytics
+  - Data Science Strategy & Scalable Systems
+  - Ethical AI, Governance, and Automation

 # Education to show in About widget
 education: